ethereum/web3.py/docs/ethpm.rst

 .. py:attribute:: LinkableContract.linked_references

    A list of link reference data for the runtime bytecode, if present in the manifest data used to generate a ``LinkableContract`` factory.
-Runtime bytecode link reference data must be present in a manifest in order to use ``pytest-ethereum``'s ``Deployer`` for a contract which requires bytecode linking.
+If you want to use the `web3` `Deployer` tool for a contract, then runtime bytecode link reference data must be present in a manifest.

 .. py:attribute:: LinkableContract.needs_bytecode_linking